-Other noteworthy restaurants are Rich Table, which specializes in California cuisine; Slanted Door, an upscale Vietnamese restaurant; and a Mano, which offers handmade Italian pasta and other authentic Italian specialties.
+Other noteworthy restaurants are Rich Table (awarded one Michelin star), which specializes in California cuisine; The Slanted Door, an upscale Vietnamese restaurant; and a Mano, which offers handmade Italian pasta and other authentic Italian specialties.

 Across the bay from San Francisco is another foodie town.
 The farm-to-table California cuisine movement began in Berkeley over 50 years ago with the opening of Alice Water's Chez Panisse bistro.
 Today this quaint, cozy restaurant still offers superb French-inspired cuisine.

 The area around Chez Panisse, known as the Gourmet Ghetto neighborhood, is brimming with other excellent restaurants including Lo Coco's, a Sicilian restaurant & pizzeria, and Vanne Bistro at the Sens Hotel.